 Utensil holders only attach to short sides

-Folding racks are great for anyone who wants to be able to hide it when not in use.
-This model from OXO provides all the features you need in a drying rack, plus the convenience of foldability.
+A folding rack is great for anyone who wants to be able to hide it when not in use.
+This model from Oxo provides all the features you need in a drying rack, plus the convenience of foldability.
 Pots and pans, mixing bowls, up to 12 plates, and even delicate glasses all have a place in this surprisingly spacious rack.

 Best Over-Sink: Chasstoo Over-the-Sink Dish Drying Rack

 Maximizes counter space

 Instead of placing your dishes into a rack that sits on and perhaps drips onto your counter, this model elevates everything directly over the sink, where it drips into the sink itself.
 It's made of heavy-grade stainless steel, so it can hold even your heaviest Dutch ovens or cast irons skillets.